akorn/zfsbackup/README.md

  * Ideally, it should be possible to skip backups of individual sub-filesystems if they haven't changed since the last backup.
    * Even more ideally, a new server-side snapshot should still be created of them even in this case.

-Without sub-sources you could go about it this way:
+Without subsources you could go about it this way:

  * Have a single `sources.d` directory on the client for the entire subtree.
    * Create the `recursive-snapshot` flag file and use `create-and-mount-snapshot` as a pre-client script to create a recursive snapshot before the backup.